 Mazheika’s trial started on July 10, 2023, at a court in Hrodna, according to reports by Viasna and BAJ.
 On July 26, the court convicted Mazheika of facilitating extremist activity and sentenced him to six years in a high security prison at the request of a state prosecutor, according to Viasna and BAJ.
 Mazheika denied the charges, those reports said.

 Mazheika was tried alongside Yuliya Yurhilevich, a lawyer who was also sentenced that day to six years in prison.
 Authorities accused the journalist of posting information about Yurhilevich’s disbarment and the sentence of Ales Pushkin, the dissident Belarusian artist who later died in prison, on Belsat’s website, according to Viasna and a BAJ representative, who spoke with CPJ via messaging app on condition of anonymity, citing fear of reprisal.
 Yurhilevich allegedly shared this information with Mazheika over the phone in February and March 2022.

 Mazheika’s wife Iryna Chernianka was quoted as saying by Radio Svaboda, the Belarusian-language service of the U.S. Congress-funded broadcaster Radio Free Europe/Radio Liberty, that Mazheika had been working for Belsat TV since its creation and stopped before Belarusian authorities labeled the broadcaster as “extremist” in July 2021.

-In March 2021, Mazheika was detained for three days in a case involving accusations of the rehabilitation and justification of Nazism, in relation to an exhibit at the Urban Life Center in Hrodna, which he was heading at the time.
+Previously, in March 2021, Mazheika was detained for three days in a case involving accusations of the rehabilitation and justification of Nazism, in relation to an exhibit at the Urban Life Center in Hrodna, which he was heading at the time.